 with Evan Roche

 Our animating question is this: How can we design seating for a group of people that is intimate enough for them to really see and hear one another?
-What we are proposing is a physical seating structure (5’X15’) that allows more people (than a table or ring of folding chairs), up to 21, to gather as equals, without sacrificing the intimacy and proximity of which we are so deeply in need.
+What we are proposing is a physical seating structure (5’X15’) that allows more people (than a table or ring of folding chairs), up to 21, to gather as equals.
 We want individuals to feel some minimum sense of obligation when they step into the structure.
 That is why we chose to articulate individual seats, even though the benches are continuous.

 Accessibility isn’t just a statutory requirement, for us it is central to accommodating a diversity of humans.